Abdullah88909/InsightFlow-AI/README.md

-# InsightFlow-AI
+# InsightFlow AI
-Instant AI data analytics and growth advisor.
+**Instant AI data analytics and growth advisor.**

+Drop in your data, get instant insights, charts, and growth actions.